 As I avoid using BPA where possible, all my kitchen plastics are now BPA-free.
 And the good news is that there are quite a few BPA-free storage container options available in the market.

 However, if you are looking for BPA-free plastic containers, look for ‘freezer-safe’ containers.
 Like those from Gladware, not all containers are recommended for freezer use.

 Here’s a helpful tip.
 If you need and use only a tablespoon of stock at a time, you can try freezing the stock in ice cube trays!

 Did you know that the famous Ziploc brand plastic bags are BPA-free?
 I find it significant that major companies have joined the program, wherein you can safely freeze your broth in Ziploc bags.

-While you can wash them out and reuse them, I don’t have the patience to do that!
+While you can wash and reuse them, I don’t have the patience to do that!
 And to be frank, I don’t like throwing plastic away after a single use.
 That’s just me, and if It wasn’t for that habit of mine,

 I would say that Ziploc bags are the best to store broth in freezers with limited space.
-It’s because Ziploc bags can be stacked and frozen lying on top of each other.
-But be careful as you risk puncturing the bags if they get banged around a lot in the freezer.
+It’s because Ziploc bags can be stacked and frozen on top of each other.
+But be careful, as you risk puncturing the bags if they get banged around a lot in the freezer.